cauthu/shadow-browser-plugin/newweb/README.md

 **DOUBLE-CHECK (copied from old `web`)** If you installed `spdylay` in a custom location, specify `-DCMAKE_EXTRA_INCLUDES=/path/to/include -DCMAKE_EXTRA_LIBRARIES=/path/to/lib` when running `cmake`.

-Then, build and install the plugins, typically to `$HOME/.shadow/plugins`:
+Then, build and install the plugins, by default to `$HOME/.shadow/plugins`:

 ```bash
 make -jN